What's inside.

 Unit-circle proofs, cones, vector figures.

-Drawn exactly the way SEC papers draw them.
-The primitives below are live renders; every teacher who opens the figure studio gets the same engine.
+Drawn the way SEC papers draw them.
+The figures below come from the same engine as the figure studio.

 The same engine powers unit-circle proofs, scene-3D flagpole and elevation-angle questions, triangle-rule derivations, and every other SEC-style scaffold in the studio.

-The marking scheme is not a separate document.
+The marking scheme is built into the paper.

 - Solution setAccepted final answer plus accepted intermediate forms

-- TotalsEdit a part, the question header updates
+- TotalsPart allocations sum into the question header

 - ExportSeparate PDF, same layout as the paper, answer key column on the right